 Edit inputs.conf at $splunk_home/etc/app/yourappname to monitor logs like in below example

-Add a stanza like below with sourcetype i.e. type of logs like syslog or other and index name if you wish to send data to other indexer.
+Add a stanza like below with sourcetype, i.e., type of logs like syslog or other and index name if you wish to send data to another indexer.

 In front of monitor specify remote log file location.

-open port 514 to listen data from source machines-server generating logs
+open port 514 to listen to data from source machines-server generating logs

 Below are few inputs.conf and outputs.conf sample configuration